SQiShER/java-object-diff/README.md

 * Generate Facebook-like activity streams
 * Visualize the differences between object versions
-* Automatically resolve conflicts on conflicting database updates
+* Automatically resolve conflicts on concurrent database updates
 * Detect and persist only properties that were actually changed

 ## Contribute